joewlos/activitypubdantic/README.md

 output_json = output_class.json()
 print(output_json)  # See JSON below
 ```

+`get_class()` reads the ActivityPub JSON and uses its type to select the applicable Pydantic model.
+It then uses Pydantic validators for each field to assert their validity and restructure them.

 The `output_json` is longer and, at first glance, more complex.
 But because it contains types for each item in its fields and it standardizes the structures of similar fields – like `to` and `cc` – it is more descriptive and easier to consistently manipulate.